All Episodes

 Anyway, now I have to get everybody up to speed.

-So this week is not been good.
+So this week has not been good.

 I started out by saying the closer that Hillary gets to securing the nomination, the weaker she becomes.

-And the main reason are the many scandals, her being an ethical mess and an ethical wreck, and I talked about Brian Pagliano exercising his first uh Fifth Amendment rights to self-incrimination against self-incrimination at a deposition on Monday.
+And I talked about Brian Pagliano exercising his Fifth Amendment rights to self-incrimination, against self-incrimination at a deposition on Monday.

 Also, Pagliano took the fifth once before, but he got immunity from the government.

-That means he's a cooperating witness, and by all accounts, he'll be a devastating witness, which is why Cheryl Mills, when questioned in a deposition last Friday, repeatedly refused to talk about Brian Pagliano and seven lawyers in the room representing the Justice Department, the State Department.
+And by all accounts, he'll be a devastating witness, which is why Cheryl Mills, when questioned in a deposition last Friday, repeatedly refused to talk about Brian Pagliano.

-Cheryl Mills' personal attorneys objected more than 200 times to the five-hour deposition, blocking Cheryl Mills' responses to questions about Pagliano.
+And seven lawyers in the room representing the Justice Department, the State Department, Cheryl Mills' personal attorneys objected more than 200 times to the five-hour deposition, blocking Cheryl Mills' responses to questions about Pagliano.

 I keep saying, Pagliano, pay attention.

-So he's invoking his Fifth Amendment rights against self-incrimination when he's going to be deposed by judicial watch because he doesn't want to be videotaped.
+So he's invoking his Fifth Amendment rights against self-incrimination when he's going to be deposed by Judicial Watch because he doesn't want to be videotaped.

-Now it begs the question why is Brian Pagliano worried about incriminating himself in a non criminal lawsuit, especially when he's cut a deal with the Justice Department, which is granting him immunity from criminal prosecution.
+Now, it begs the question, why is Brian Pagliano worried about incriminating himself in a non-criminal lawsuit, especially when he's cut a deal with the Justice Department, which is granting him immunity from criminal prosecution?

-I'll leave that to the legal experts here, but in the meantime, we have a Clinton email gate kingpin Desperately trying to keep you, the American people, from finding out what he knows about Hillary's criminal misconduct.
+I'll leave that to the legal experts here, but in the meantime, we have a Clinton email gate kingpin desperately trying to keep you, the American people, from finding out what he knows about Hillary's criminal misconduct, which means that probably he's fearing some type of retaliation or intimidation that has come his way.

 So we'll find out over time.

-Now add to Brian Pagliano and add to Cheryl Mills, you have the State Department Inspector General's report.
+Now, add to Brian Pagliano and add to Cheryl Mills, you have the State Department Inspector General's report.

-It shows that Hillary Clinton willfully failed to comply with the federal record keeping laws.
+It shows that Hillary Clinton willfully failed to comply with the federal record-keeping laws.

-Now those are laws.
+Now, those are laws.

 And when you break the law, there are consequences.